For the books:

 And, in her copious (?) amounts of spare time, she helps authors with all aspects of writing and indie-publishing with her formatting, cover/promotional design, editorial, company, www.formatting4U.com.

-Judi lives in the castle her Prince Charming insisted upon bestowing upon her and the kids in suburban Philadelphia, complete with a menagerie of four-legged friends.
-The minute those creatures start A) singing, B) sewing clothing, or C) cleaning the house will be the day she retires from writing…
+Judi lives in suburban Philadelphia with a menagerie of four-legged friends, and the minute those creatures start A) singing, B) sewing clothing, or C) cleaning the house will be the day she retires from writing…

 I have been writing for as long as I can remember, winning my first writing award in a second grade Caldecott Medal contest.
 Readers’ Digest gave me my very first publishing credit in April, 1994, and I was hooked.
 I seemed to have followed writing contests around, being a finalist in such online contests as American Title III, sponsored by Romantic Times BOOKreview Magazine and Dorchester Publishing, and two First Chapters contests, sponsored by Gather.com and Simon & Schuster/Pocket Books.

 My imaginary friend was Casper the Friendly Ghost.
 The little ghoul even had a special place set for him at our dinner table and got blamed for many of my childhood mishaps.
 I grew up watching Bewitched, I Dream of Jeannie and The Addams Family–my mom looked like Elizabeth Montgomery and I had a special Barbie outfit that looked like Morticia Addams’ dress.
 My favorite books are Bewitching by Jill Barnett and A Knight In Shining Armor, by Jude Devereaux, so it should come as no surprise that I like to write tongue-in-cheek lighthearted paranormals and contemporaries.